dotnwat/beals-conjecture/README.md

 ### Optimization 4

 Notice that to compute the values of `c^z` to store in a search structure we also compute all of the powers that are needed for evaluating `a^x + b^y`.
 Since `pow` isn't a cheap function, we can also save each value to avoid recomputing terms in the equation.
+Here we modify the way we populate the `c^z` search structure to also cache the individual powers:

 ```python
 cz_values = defaultdict(lambda: []) # pow(c, z) -> { (c, z) }